 Make time for things that make you happy

-Looking-out for our mental health is critically important to a successful work from home stint.
+When working from home in your strata property due to COVID-19, looking-out for our mental health is critically important.
 Make sure you make time for things that make you happy that aren’t work-related.

 - Reading a good book